beeblebrox3/caster/README.md

 ```

 The `$types` parameter specifies how the `$input` values should be transformed.
 You do this specifying an array of rules to be applyied.
-Rules are identified by an string.
+A rule is identified by a string.

 ```php
 $types = [